 The fighting is described in the conventional vocabulary of deva-asura war: ranks of soldiers, single-combat episodes, divine weapons exchanged at the front, the elevation of Indra's lieutenants and Tarakasura's generals into the foreground.
 The asura side fights well.
 The boon they received from Brahma still protects their king.
 The battle is long, and casualties on the deva side mount steadily.

 Kartikeya himself fights from the front.
 He does not delegate the personal danger of senapati-leadership.
-The classical sources are emphatic on this point.
-He is at the front of the line, he engages directly with the elite asura warriors, he absorbs wounds that the older devas would have asked Indra to absorb.
+The classical sources are emphatic on this point: he is at the front of the line, engaging directly with the elite asura warriors and bearing the danger of command.
 The deity of Mars is, in his own story, the deity of front-rank combat, and the Jyotishi tradition reads Mangal in a chart accordingly.
-The native is not the strategist behind the line; that is Brihaspati's house.
-The native is the one whose face shows up at the dangerous edge of whatever it is they have chosen to defend.
+This is not the strategist hidden behind the line; that is Brihaspati's domain.
+This is the person whose face appears at the dangerous edge of whatever they have chosen to defend.

 The Final Encounter